 An important document required in filing a claim with the VA is the honorable discharge.
 Please watch this video to understand more about how to obtain free copies of your honorable discharge.

 Most service members and their next-of-kin can obtain free copies of their Separation documents or DD Form 214 in several ways.
-You may follow the steps outlined below to order certified copies of your honorable discharge documents.
-To download a printable copy of these instructions, CLICK HERE.
+Below we have listed some websites that can provide certified copies of honorable discharges.

-NOTE – If the next of kin is requesting the records, a copy of the veterans death certificate must be provided.
+NOTE – If the next of kin is requesting the records, a copy of the veterans death certificate must be provided when using NPRC.

 The VA requires an original or certified copy of the honorable (or general) release from active duty to accompany the application for benefits.

 |“From the first time calling to make contact, the process of going to the introduction workshop and receiving the workbook was clear and informative.
 Obtaining the right records and providing the right information was our initiative, but the next steps were very helpful from the National Veteran Support group.
 There was no frustration or stress, the whole staff were friendly and supportive, they provided the guidance to help my mother receive assistance.
 Thank you so much.”|